paschoal-vh/qet-vib/README.md

 QET-Vib: A Quantum Espresso Toolbox for Vibrational Spectroscopy This repository is under development!
+Currently available functionalities are

+Full arrows link functionalities available (Figure 1).

 ### Copyright